jfan-nux/cursor-analytics-mcp/context/snowflake-table-context/proddb/public/fact_core_search_metrics.md

 ## Business Context

-The `fact_core_search_metrics` table contains detailed metrics related to user search activities, including search terms, user IDs, timestamps, and various search outcomes.
-This data is primarily utilized by the analytics team to assess search performance and user engagement, enabling insights that drive improvements in search functionalities and overall user experience.
-The table is maintained by the SYSADMIN team, ensuring data integrity and availability for analytical purposes.
-For further information on querying this data, refer to the [How to Query Search Data Model](https://doordash.atlassian.net/wiki/wiki/search?text=proddb.public.fact_core_search_metrics) documentation.
+The `fact_core_search_metrics` table contains detailed metrics related to user search activities, including search terms, user identifiers, timestamps, and various search outcomes such as clicks and conversions.
+This data is crucial for understanding user behavior within the search domain, enabling businesses to optimize search functionality and improve user experience.
+The table is maintained by the SYSADMIN, ensuring that it is managed effectively for analytical purposes.
+Use cases likely include performance tracking, user engagement analysis, and enhancing search algorithms based on user interactions.

 ## Metadata